swt30/thesis/chapters/04-heating/04-heating.md

 To do this, I assume that the nucleus of the planet (but not the watery envelope) generates energy that is transported through the envelope to the base of the atmosphere.^[The Earth's internal energy generation rate is on the order of $1$ to
  $10\,$pW$\cdot$kg$^{-1}$ if we assume that energy generation occurs only in the mantle [@Davies1980].]
-I represent this energy by an effective temperature $T_\mathrm{eff}$ at the radiative--convective boundary.
+I represent this energy by a black-body temperature at the radiative--convective boundary.
 That is, I set the energy generation rate per unit mass in the Earth-like nucleus, $ɛ$, which has units of W$\cdot$kg$^{-1}$.
 The luminosity of the nucleus is then\marginnote{
   $L$ is the luminosity of the Earth-like nucleus, $M_\mathrm{P}$ is the planet's mass, $ɛ$ is the luminosity of the nucleus per unit mass, and $f$ is the water content as a fraction of the planet's mass  ($f_\mathrm{nucleus} = 1 - f$).
 } $$ L = M_\mathrm{P} (1 - f) ɛ. $$ {#eq:core-luminosity}
 I assume that the planet radiates this energy isotropically; for convenience I take the radius at which the energy is radiated to be $R_\mathrm{P}$.
-I then use the Stefan--Boltzmann black body relation,\marginnote{
+I then use the Stefan--Boltzmann black-body relation,\marginnote{
   $\sigma_\mathrm{B}$ is the Stefan--Boltzmann constant.
-} $$ T_\mathrm{eff}^4 = {L \over 4πR_\mathrm{p}^2 σ_\mathrm{B}}, $$ {#eq:effective-temperature}
+} $$ T_\mathrm{blackbody}^4 = {L \over 4πR_\mathrm{p}^2 σ_\mathrm{B}}, $$ {#eq:black-body-temperature}
-to determine the effective temperature of the planet based solely on its internal heating.
+to determine the black-body temperature of the planet based solely on its internal heating.

-This effective temperature is used as an input to the atmospheric temperature profile.
+This black-body temperature is used as an input to the atmospheric temperature profile.
-The effective temperature can be relatively low but thanks to the insulating effect of the atmosphere this results in a stronger heating effect than otherwise would be expected.
+The temperature itself can be relatively low but thanks to the insulating effect of the atmosphere this results in a stronger heating effect than otherwise would be expected.
 This prescription therefore provides a simple link between the internal energy generation and the internal heating of the atmospheric model, and hence the total radius of the planet.

-In reality, because the internal heat is assumed to be deposited at the base of the atmosphere, @eq:effective-temperature should use the radiative--convective boundary radius $r(P = 100\,\mathrm{bar})$ rather than the planet's radius $R_\mathrm{P}$.
+In reality, because the internal heat is assumed to be deposited at the base of the atmosphere, @eq:black-body-temperature should use the radiative--convective boundary radius rather than the planet's radius $R_\mathrm{P}$.
 This prescription therefore assumes that the atmosphere is relatively thin.^[We can show that this effect is minimal for Earth-like planets if we assume an isothermal fixed-height atmosphere.
-The scale height $H$ of a water atmosphere on an Earth-like nucleus at $500\,$K is approximately $20\,$km (@sec:effect-of-the-mass-grid-size).
+The scale height $H$ of a water atmosphere on an Earth-like nucleus at $500\,$K is approximately $20\,$km.
 Therefore a $10\,H$ atmosphere is approximately $200\,$km thick [@Madhusudhan2015], only $3$\% of the total radius.]

 As in the previous chapter, my internal heating treatment also assumes that the energy generated within the planet is sufficient to drive convection through the planet's envelope.
 This results in a temperature gradient that increases downward into the planet until we reach the isothermal nucleus.